demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

    **!splunk-kv-store-collection-config kv_store_collection_name="test_kvstore" kv_stre_fields="field.src=cidr,field.t=number,field.description=string"**

    **Note:** To see the fields in Splunk, you must install the _Splunk App for Lookup File Editing_ app in Splunk.
+For more information, see [Define a KV Store lookup in Splunk](https://docs.splunk.com/Documentation/Splunk/9.1.0/Knowledge/DefineaKVStorelookupinSplunkWeb#:~:text=Splunk%20Web%20currently,Editing%20on%20Splunkbase).

 4. Make the KV Store usable in Splunk queries.